-If confirmed, I look forward to further strengthening DoD efforts to protect the National Security Innovation Base-to include an emphasis on robust intelligence support to Foreign Ownership, Control, and Influence mitigation and support to the Committee on Foreign Investment in the United States- to thwart our adversaries while continuing to support the vital and enabling aspects of innovation.
-In addition to FOCI and CFIUS efforts, I believe a key component of this effort will be not only enhancing our defensive posture here at home but taking action to impose costs on adversaries and reestablish deterrence.
+If confirmed, I look forward to further strengthening DoD efforts to protect the National Security Innovation Base-to include an emphasis on robust intelligence support to Foreign Ownership, Control, and Influence mitigation and support to the Committee on Foreign Investment in the United States-to thwart our adversaries while continuing to support the vital and enabling aspects of innovation.
+In addition to FOCI and the Committee on Foreign Investments in the United States (CFIUS) efforts, I believe a key component of this effort will be not only enhancing our defensive posture here at home but taking action to impose costs on adversaries and reestablish deterrence.

-How would you propose to improve the support provided by the DCSA, the DOD counterintelligence organizations, and the national Intelligence Community to better protect the National Security Innovation Base, and enhance the Department's innovation strategy, especially with respect to technology companies that are non-traditional DOD contractors?
+63. How would you propose to improve the support provided by the DCSA, the DOD counterintelligence organizations, and the national Intelligence Community to better protect the National Security Innovation Base, and enhance the Department's innovation strategy, especially with respect to technology companies that are non-traditional DOD contractors?

-The Defense Counterintelligence and Security Agency (DCSA) plays a vital role in safeguarding national security by conducting background investigations and granting security clearances for DoD personnel and contractors.
+DCSA plays a vital role in safeguarding national security by conducting background investigations and granting security clearances for DoD personnel and contractors.
 DCSA also oversees the National Industrial Security Program (NISP), which protects classified information within the Defense Industrial Base.

-Although the core security principles of the NISP remain valid for all companies and contractors, as I have seen from my own business experience, the NISP's administrative requirements lack the agility needed to facilitate effective acquisition decisions and ensure supply chain integrity in today's landscape, especially for classified programs.
+Although the core security principles of the NISP remain valid for all companies and contractors, as I understand from open-source reporting, the NISP's administrative requirements may lack the agility needed to facilitate effective acquisition decisions and ensure supply chain integrity in today's landscape, especially for classified programs.
 Furthermore, I am concerned that these regulations do not adequately address the needs of the National Security Innovation Base, a significant portion of which operates outside of the traditional NISP framework.
 It is these non-traditional DoD contractors that increasingly drive national security innovation, presenting DoD with the greatest opportunities for leap-ahead technologies, but meanwhile posing unique vulnerabilities to our adversaries.

-How is DCSA postured to better leverage artificial intelligence and other automation tools to improve due diligence vetting, as well as security clearance processes and suitability determinations?
+64. In your view, is DCSA postured to better leverage artificial intelligence and other automation tools to improve due diligence vetting, as well as security clearance processes and suitability determinations?

 I recognize the immense potential of artificial intelligence and machine learning to revolutionize personnel vetting and due diligence.
 Through automating routine tasks and analyzing vast datasets, I believe we could significantly improve the speed and accuracy of these vetting processes.
 If confirmed, I will prioritize development and adoption of these technologies across the DoD, working closely with DCSA to ensure responsible and effective implementation and return on investment.

-According to the "Fork in the Road" memo from the Office of Personnel Management, "Employees will be subject to enhanced standards of suitability and conduct as we move forward," but no further guidance has been issued on what that means.
+65. According to the "Fork in the Road" memo from the Office of Personnel Management, "Employees will be subject to enhanced standards of suitability and conduct as we move forward," but no further guidance has been issued on what that means.
 What is your current understanding of the current definition for "suitability" being used by DOD, the process for those suitability determinations, and how that might change?

-I understand USD(P&R) is the Department's lead for suitability based on guidance issued by the Office of Personnel Management.
+I understand USD Personnel and Readiness (USD(P&R)) is the Department's lead for suitability based on guidance issued by OPM.
 If confirmed, I look forward to working with the USD(P&R) to ensure the appropriate intelligence and security inputs are incorporated into their guidance.